TurtleBot4 Basic Setup

 .
 Once on the command line, you can use turtlebot4-setup

-to configure ROS2, the wifi, etc.
+to configure ROS2, the WiFi, etc.

 file.
 You can also provide this API key via your .env